ChrisRega/image-compare/README.md

 0.3.0:
 - An error was found in hybrid RGB compare in 0.2.x that over-weighted color differences.
 Numbers in tests were adjusted
   - Influence was very small for most images but noticeable for the color-filtered one which yields much higher similarity now
-- Added an idea for RGBA comparison
+- Added two methods for RGBA comparison
 - Added GitHub inline latex for equations instead of embedded images - fixes dark theme rendering
+- Made API more intuitive